 \subsection{Training Procedure}

-It has been shown that the training schedule is also important factor for good optical flow performance~\cite{ilg2017flownet, sun2019models}.
-Since we showed in the previous section that the patch-based attack is not a classical adversarial attack but simply makes the local estimation problem harder, stronger performance in general should also yield better robustness \wrt patch-based attacks.
-Hence, for the Robust FlowNetC we switch to the training pipeline of RAFT, \ie, we use the AdamW optimizer~\cite{loshchilov2019decoupled}, one cycle scheduler~\cite{smith2019super}, gradient clipping, same augmentation pipeline and also initialize the weights of the models with Kaiming initialization \cite{he2015delving}.
-Different to RAFT's training procedure, we use a multiscale $l_{2}$ loss and pretrain on FlyingChairs~\cite{dosovitskiy2015flownet} for $600k$ iterations with an initial learning rate of $10^{-4}$.
-We then train on FlyingThings3D~\cite{mayer2016large} for $300k$ iterations with a learning rate of $10^{-5}$.
+It has been shown that the training procedure is also an important factor for good optical flow performance~\cite{ilg2017flownet, sun2019models}.
+Since we showed in the previous section that the patch-based attack is not a classical adversarial attack but simply makes the local estimation problem harder, stronger performance should also yield better robustness \wrt patch-based attacks.
+Hence, for Robust FlowNetC we used the training pipeline of RAFT, \ie, we use the AdamW optimizer~\cite{loshchilov2019decoupled}, one cycle scheduler~\cite{smith2019super}, gradient clipping, same augmentation pipeline, and also initialized the weights of the models with Kaiming initialization \cite{he2015delving}.
+Different from RAFT's training procedure, we used a multiscale $l_{2}$ loss, pre-train on FlyingChairs~\cite{dosovitskiy2015flownet} for $600k$ iterations with an initial learning rate of $10^{-4}$ and then trained on FlyingThings3D~\cite{mayer2016large} for $300k$ iterations with an initial learning rate of $10^{-5}$.